meshula/wrinkles/README.md

 * break these features up into things that the topology can contain and localize the math, push the matrix into handling combinations of those child types

+* Stacks
+* Timeline
+* Gap (fully)

+* how hard would parsing OTIO JSON be?
+Would be cool to read in real timeilines and do transformations there

 ### Inversion